About the course

 Research groups in partner departments address related challenges in data science: machine learning, knowledge representation, healthcare economics and cyber security.

-Modules are assessed in different ways, though usually through project work.
+Modules are assessed in different ways, though usually through project work set by the module leader.
 Data Challenges are assessed through group presentations on the final day of the Data Challenge.
-Research placements are assessed with a written report.
+Both project placements are assessed with a written report after the eight-week duration.
 Health Data Ethics is a core part of the curriculum and the doctoral dissertation.
-During the first year ethics will be assessed by presentation.
-Students will be asked to provide a short presentation of the ethical issues arising in each of their third term placements.
+During the first year ethics will be assessed by presentation and/or written report.
+Students will be asked to provide a short presentation of the ethical issues arising in each of their data challenges and third term project placements.
+After the two project placements are completed, students are expected to defend their DPhil viva proposal in front of the directorate.

 This is a new course and there are no alumni yet.
 It is expected that graduates will be well placed to take on leading roles in industry, academia and the public sector.